liftbridge-io/go-liftbridge/README.md

 // all the brokers in the cluster.
 ErrStreamExists is returned if a stream with
 // the given name already exists. client.CreateStream(context.Background(), "foo.*", "my-stream", lift.MaxReplication())

+// Create a stream attached to the NATS subject "foo.*" that is replicated to
+// all the brokers in the cluster.
+ErrStreamExists is returned if a stream with
+// the given name already exists.
+// This also set the retention.max.age for the created stream client.CreateStream(context.Background(), subject, name, lift.RetentionMaxAge(time.Nanosecond))

+// Create a stream attached to the NATS subject "foo.*" that is replicated to
+// all the brokers in the cluster.
+ErrStreamExists is returned if a stream with
+// the given name already exists.
+// This also set the retention.max.messages for the created stream client.CreateStream(context.Background(), subject, name, lift.RetentionMaxMessages(2000))

 ```

 ### Subscription Start/Replay Options